Free-living chimpanzee facts

 Free-living chimpanzees are listed as an endangered species by the World Conservation Union (also know as IUCN).

-There are three subspecies to the species Pan troglodytes:
+There are four subspecies to the species Pan troglodytes:

 A male chimpanzee can weigh between 135 and 150 lbs. and stand approximately four to five feet tall.
 Females are usually somewhat smaller in size.